...

 7. Logitech G FITS

 In addition, the 10mm drivers deliver rich, immersive sound with thumping bass, and the dual beamforming mics make your voice crystal clear.
 Plus, the battery lasts up to 22 hours with the case.
-Hence, these best gaming earbuds keep you powered up through long sessions without missing a beat.
+Hence, these gaming earbuds for PC gaming keep you powered up through long sessions without missing a beat.

 Pros and Cons of Logitech G FITS